Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Each FIR variant has a variety of access methods to help assign a constraint on a kernel and/or a net, e.g.:

-- `get_kernels()` which returns a pointer to an array of kernel pointers, or
+- `getKernels()` which returns a pointer to an array of kernel pointers, or

 - `getInNet()` which returns a pointer to a net indexed by method's argument(s).

 More details are provided in the  :ref:`API_REFERENCE`.

 An example of how to use this is given in the section :ref:`FIR_CODE_EXAMPLE`.
 When configured for SSR operation, the FIR as a two-dimensional array (paths x phases) of units which are themselves FIRs, though each atomic FIR in this structure may itself be a series of kernels as described by TP_CASC_LEN.
-The access function `get_kernels()` returns a pointer to the array of kernels within the SSR FIR.
+The access function `getKernels()` returns a pointer to the array of kernels within the SSR FIR.
 This array will have TP_SSR * TP_SSR * TP_CASC_LEN members.
 The index in the array is determined by its path number, phase number and cascade position as shown in the following equation.

 .. code-block::

    Kernel Index = Kernel Path * TP_SSR * TP_CASC_LEN + Kernel Phase * TP_CASC_LEN + Kernel Cascade index

-For example, in a design with TP_CASC_LEN=2 and TP_SSR=3, the first kernel of the last path would have index 12.
+For example, in a design with ``TP_CASC_LEN=2`` and ``TP_SSR=3``, the first kernel of the last path would have index 12.

-The nets returned by the getInNet() function can be assigned custom fifo_depths values to override the defaults.
+The nets returned by the `getInNet()` function can be assigned custom fifo_depths values to override the defaults.

 .. _FIR_CODE_EXAMPLE: